List of characters in The Loud House franchise: Ruth

 Ruth (voiced by Grey DeLisle) is Albert's sister, Lynn Loud Sr.'s aunt-in-law, Rita's paternal aunt, and the Loud children's maternal great-aunt.
 She is depicted as a cat lady with a distasteful attitude because she makes the children eat old pudding and watch her cats when the Loud family visits.
 She wears an olive green dress with flowers on it and white shoes.
 Ruth is also shown to have a sixth toe on her left foot which creeps out even Lynn Sr. Only Rita, Lana, and later Lily are the ones who can tolerate visiting her.

 1600s' ancestors

 The ancestors of the Loud family from the 1600s, shown in The Loud House Movie, were driven away from their town of Loch Loud by Aggie using a magic stone on Lolo the Dragon.
-While Lucille first appears as a ghost in the film, the rest of them appear in ghost form at the end of the film to praise Angus for taking on the responsibility as the new Duke of Loud Loch Loud.
+While Lucille first appears as a ghost in the film, the rest of them appear in ghost form at the end of the film to praise Angus for taking on the responsibility as the new Duke of Loch Loud.